ratatui/ratatui-website/src/content/docs/recipes/apps/spawn-vim.md

 [full code](https://github.com/ratatui-org/ratatui-website/tree/main/code/how-to-spawn-vim/src/main.rs).
 Next, we spawn a child process with `Command::new("vim").arg("/tmp/a.txt").status()` which launches `vim` to edit the given file.
 At this point, we have given up control of our TUI app to vim.
-Our TUI app will now wait for the exit status of the child process (i.e., Vim).
+Our TUI app will now wait for the exit status of the child process.
 Once the user exits Vim, our TUI app regains control over the terminal by re-entering alternate screen and enabling raw mode.
 Lastly, we clear the terminal to ensure the TUI is displayed correctly.

 :::note